MaherMahmoudSafwat/Full-Quiz-Game-Project/README.md

 Question Types:

 Multiple Choice: Questions with multiple answer options, where only one answer is correct.
-Scoring System: Points are awarded for each correct answer, with more points given for harder questions.
+Scoring System: Points are awarded for each correct answer.
 The final score is displayed at the end of the quiz.

 User Feedback: After each question, immediate feedback is provided to let the user know whether their answer was correct or not.